brianpilati/desert-tx/README.md

 # Configuration

-copy the provided `serviceAccountKey.json` to the node-server directory
+copy the provided `serviceAccountKey.json` to the `node-server/libs` directory

 # Execution